 Instructions

-• In a wok or pot, simmer 10floz (300ml) of coconut milk over medium heat for about 5 minutes.
-You’ll know it’s ready when it thickens and the oil begins to separate.
+• In a wok or pot, simmer 1 1/4 cups (300ml) of coconut milk over medium heat.
+It’s ready when it thickens, and you see the oil start to separate.

-• Stir in the red curry paste and yellow curry powder until the mixture is smooth and well-blended with the reduced coconut milk.
+• Stir in the red curry paste and yellow curry powder.
+Mix well until the paste fully blends into the coconut milk.

 Notes